Let's Lock the Door (And Throw Away the Key)

-"Let's Lock the Door (And Throw Away the Key)" is a song written by Roy Alfred and Wes Farrell and was released by Jay and the Americans in 1964.
+"Let's Lock the Door (And Throw Away the Key)" is a song written by Roy Alfred and Wes Farrell and recorded by Jay and the Americans in 1964.
 The song went to No. 11 on the Billboard Hot 100 in 1965 and was on the charts for 10 weeks.
+The lyrics express the narrator's desire to make out in private with a woman he met at a party.